Vladimir96Ru/C-Examples/README.md

 2.EPS
 Let Yo = 0; Yk = (Y(k-1)+1) / (Y(k-1)+2), k = 1, 2, ...
 Real eps is given (0 < eps << 1).
 Find the first term of Yn for which /Yn - Yn - 1/ < eps.

+3.Couples
+Write a university bell scheduling program that displays the start time by pair number, the end of this pair and a five-minute break within the pair.